FiQCI/fiqci-examples/README.md

 Documentation on using Qiskit Examples can be viewed [here](qiskit/README.md).

 Scripts to aid in the execution of examples can be found under the `scripts` directory.

+## Adding examples

+Before adding examples it is recommended to install [pre-commit](https://pre-commit.com/).